 There’s an advert doing the rounds in the UK at the moment staring Claudia Winkleman promoting her use of Head and Shoulders Shampoo.
-In this advertisement, Claudia reads out some tweets including one that refers to her as an annoying personality vacuum.
+In this advertisement, Claudia reads out some tweets, including one that refers to her as an annoying personality vacuum.
 She jokes this off as if it means nothing.
 Maybe the tweet hurt, maybe it didn’t.
 I don’t care what shampoo she uses and I refuse to address any issues people may or may not have with her personality.
 I would like to think the tweet meant as little to her as it appears to in the ad because that’s the foremost skill anyone who does a job that draws public attention needs to learn.
 James Scott Bell refers to it as Rhino Skin.

 That’s another requirement on my list.
 The writer needs determination.
 Also, patience.
 These three things may be the most important for the writer’s Emotional Arsenal.
 Make that four.
 I will add discipline.
 The writer must make time for writing, and in an already busy life that can seem impossible.
-Writers face deadlines.
+All authors face deadlines.

 However, the writer who constructs an unbreakable emotional barrier may risk cutting themselves off from facing their work with honesty.
-Although I said grow a thick skin, in a way only practice and experience can teach the writer to deal with negativity and change it into something positive.
+Although I said to grow a thick skin, in a way only practice and experience can teach the writer to deal with negativity and change it into something positive.
 It’s taken me time to learn how to flip a switch in my head from a writer to an editor, and it’s an ongoing process of learning, but I face my draft as a writer, my manuscript and all that comes after as an editor.